egessner/JavaScript-Tetris/README.md

 Simple Tetris written in Java Script

 This is a simple JS adaptation of Tetirs.
-I admit that I don't have much experience playing tetris so some standard gameplay may be missing.
+I admit that I don't have much experience playing Tetris so some standard gameplay may be missing.

 **INSTALL:**